aws-samples/amazon-lookout-for-metrics-samples/README.md

 ### Option 1: Live Detection

-To continue in a Jupyter environment open `0.SettingUpALFMPackages.ipynb`.
-From there you can open and run `1.GettingStartedWithALFM.ipynb` to configure a project with ALFM.
+After completing `0.SettingUpALFMPackages.ipynb` you can open and run `1.GettingStartedWithALFM.ipynb` to configure a project with ALFM.
 After you have completed that notebook you can simulate future data using `2.GenerateDataForALFM.ipynb`.
 At this, point the detector will be configured for you along with synthetic data for the future and you can track the anomalies that are reported against those that you generated.

 ### Option 2: Back Testing